linazoo/third-phase/resources/travis.md

 ### Super Build Server to your rescue

-A build server will be responsible to run the entire test suite after ever commit and let you know if any tests failed.
+A build server will be responsible to run the entire test suite after every commit and let you know if any tests failed.
 That way when your change to the `User` model breaks the `Vote` creation integration test, you'll be notified (email) without having to run every test yourself.

 If your build passes, then you know you're ready to merge into master.